ukrbublik/react-awesome-query-builder/README.md

             <div>
                 <Query
                   {...config}
-                  //value={you can pass object here, see tree at onChange}
+                  //you can pass object here, see treeJSON at onChange
+                  //value=transit.fromJSON(treeJSON)
                   get_children={this.getChildren}
                   onChange={this.onChange}
                 ></Query>